 So, it's a LONG time until May 2027 and we want to get to know you - Calgary area quilters, and other quilty friends from all over!

-How it Works (the basics):
+Here's How it Worked (the basics):

 Registration for this postcard swap closed on May 1, 2026.

-Use any quilting technique or techniques to create the postcard (see photos and expanded details below for ideas).
+You could use any quilting technique or techniques to create the postcard (see photos and expanded details below for ideas).

 Expanded Details/Inspiration: